-2.1.1 Glenelg Hopkins CMA
+2.1.1 Goulburn Broken CMA

-The following datasets were provided from the Glenelg Hopkins CMA for this project and included:
+The following datasets were provided from the Goulburn Broken CMA for this project and included:

 - Aerial laser survey data (LiDAR, 2011)

 - Planning scheme information.

 - Peak flood level Geo Database.

 - Cross section plans and cross sections for Castle Creek and Seven Creeks.

 - Floor levels captured from the Euroa Floodplain Management Study (excluded approximately 300 buildings that may require survey).

 - Flood Photography

-- o Aerial photography for the 1993 flood event
+- Aerial photography for the 1993 flood event

-- o Oblique photography for the 1992 event
+- Oblique photography for the 1992 event